NilPointer-Software/bdfd-wiki/src/tools/timestamp.md

 </div>

 ## Functions
-Here are all the functions related to timestamp.
+Here are all the functions related to unix timestamp.

 **GET**:
 - [`$getEmbedData[]`](../bdscript/getEmbedData.md)